Shorter Anthracycline-Free Chemo Immunotherapy in Early Triple-Negative Breast Cancer

 What is the Purpose of this Study?

 The purpose of this study is to compare the standard-of-care chemo-immunotherapy (carboplatin/paclitaxel followed by adriamycin/cyclophosphamide plus pembrolizumab, given in 6 months) treatment for early-stage, triple-negative breast cancer to a shorter non-anthracycline chemo-immunotherapy treatment (carboplatin docetaxel pembrolizumab, given in 4.5 months) that uses fewer drugs and a shorter course of treatment.
 Researchers aim to determine whether the shorter chemoimmunotherapy without anthracycline chemotherapy is as effective as the standard-of-care anthracycline chemoimmunotherapy treatment for early-stage, triple-negative breast cancer.
 The study will evaluate how well each treatment works to prevent cancer from returning.
 Researchers also want to learn whether the shorter chemo-immunotherapy improves patients’ quality of life and causes fewer side effects than the usual treatment.
 All chemotherapy and immunotherapy drugs used in this study are commonly used to treat triple-negative breast cancer.
-Participants will be assigned to one of two groups.
+Participants will be assigned to 1 of 2 groups.
 Group 1 will receive the usual chemo-immunotherapy for triple-negative breast cancer.
 Group 2 will receive the study treatment using chemo-immunotherapy that is shorter and uses fewer drugs.
 After chemo-immunotherapy treatment, participants will undergo surgery.

 Eligibility